FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ### Creating an application in the Google Developers Console

-In order to allow our users to sign in to our app using their Google account, you’ll need to set up a Google Cloud project and get an OAuth ID and secret.
+In order to allow our users to sign in to our app using their Google account, you'll need to set up a Google Cloud project and get an OAuth ID and secret.
 The full instructions for doing this are available [here](https://fusionauth.io/docs/v1/tech/identity-providers/google).

 Use [http://localhost:9011](http://localhost:9011) for the authorized JavaScript origin and Authorized redirect URI.
-This will allow our FusionAuth app to talk to Google’s servers and have them authenticate users on our behalf, as shown below.
+This will allow our FusionAuth app to talk to Google's servers and have them authenticate users on our behalf, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/google-authurls.png" alt="Adding authorized URLs to Google." class="img-fluid" figure=false %}

 Note that with a sandbox application, which is created by default, you can only sign up a maximum of 100 users.
-For production use, you need to make sure that you have pages describing your privacy policy and get approval from Google, which you’ll be prompted to do during the setup process.
+For production use, you need to make sure that you have pages describing your privacy policy and get approval from Google, which you'll be prompted to do during the setup process.

-Once you’ve set up everything in the Google Console, you’ll need to complete the set up by adding Google as an identity provider to FusionAuth and copying in the ClientID and Client Secret that you got from Google.
+Once you've set up everything in the Google Console, you'll need to complete the set up by adding Google as an identity provider to FusionAuth and copying in the ClientID and Client Secret that you got from Google.
 The detailed steps for this are also described [here](https://fusionauth.io/docs/v1/tech/identity-providers/google).

-In the next step, make sure that you have enabled the Google integration and turn on “Create registration” for your Secret Birthday’s app.
-Also don’t forget to hit the save button.
+In the next step, make sure that you have enabled the Google integration and turn on “Create registration" for your Secret Birthday's app.
+Also don't forget to hit the save button.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/googlefusionauth.png" alt="Enabling Google registration in our application." class="img-fluid" figure=false %}

-Finally, turn on “self service registration” to allow users to sign up for the application (otherwise you would have to register each one manually) and save the page.
+Finally, turn on “self service registration" to allow users to sign up for the application (otherwise you would have to register each one manually) and save the page.

-Now we’ve done most of the admin.
-Let’s build a Django app!
+Now we've done most of the admin.
+Let's build a Django app!

 ## Setting up Django